keu/docs/astro/resource-reference-aws.md

 With the exception of `m5d` and `m6id` nodes, all supported node types have a maximum of 20GB of storage per node for system use only.
 If you need locally attached storage for task execution, Astronomer recommends modifying your cluster to run `m5d` or `m6id` nodes, which AWS provisions with NVMe SSD volumes.
 To utilize the ephemeral storage on these node types, have your task write data to `/ephemeral`.
 If your task uses the KubernetesPodOperator, [mount an emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir-configuration-example) in your operator [container spec](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/operators.html#how-to-use-cluster-configmaps-secrets-and-volumes-with-pod) instead.
 See [Amazon EC2 M6i Instances](https://aws.amazon.com/ec2/instance-types/m6i/) and [Amazon EC2 M5 Instances](https://aws.amazon.com/ec2/instance-types/m5/) for the amount of available storage in each node type.

-The ability to provision ephemeral storage for all node instance types is coming soon.

 If you need to pass significant data between Airflow tasks, Astronomer recommends using an [XCom backend](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/xcoms.html#custom-xcom-backends) such as [AWS S3](https://aws.amazon.com/s3/) or [Google Cloud Storage (GCS)](https://cloud.google.com/storage).
 For more information and best practices, see the Airflow Guide on [Passing Data Between Airflow Tasks](https://docs.astronomer.io/learn/airflow-passing-data-between-tasks).

 ## Related documentation